ydirson/gl-streaming/README.md

   even stubbed.
 Version 1.0 is advertised, even though it is not fully implemented yet.

+* Only EGL/X11 is properly supported for now

 * The client still creates a window on its own, which is used for interaction with the app (input events, window resize, etc).
 When running locally (ie. GPU server and app on the same display) it gets